Private Life (song)

-"Private Life" is a 1980 song written by Chrissie Hynde, and released by both English band The Pretenders, and Jamaican singer Grace Jones in 1980.
+"Private Life" is a 1980 song written by Chrissie Hynde, and released by both the British band the Pretenders and the Jamaican singer Grace Jones in 1980.

 Background

-The song was written by Chrissie Hynde, the leader and singer of The Pretenders, and included on that band's 1980 debut album Pretenders.
-The same year the track was covered by Grace Jones on her first post-disco album Warm Leatherette, recorded at the Compass Point Studios in the Bahamas with among others Sly and Robbie.
+The song was written by Chrissie Hynde, the leader and singer of the Pretenders, and included on that band's 1979 debut album Pretenders.
+Later that year the track was covered by Grace Jones on her fourth album Warm Leatherette, recorded at the Compass Point Studios in the Bahamas with Sly and Robbie contributing, among others.
 In the liner notes to Island Records' 1998 compilation Private Life: The Compass Point Sessions, Hynde is quoted as saying:

 "Private Life" was released as the third single from the Warm Leatherette album.
 However, it marked a new era in Jones' career as she left her disco persona behind her and adopted an entirely different image, exploring genres like reggae, rock and new wave.
 It became Grace Jones' first ever chart entry in the UK, peaking at number 17.
 The single's B-side was a non-album track; "She's Lost Control", originally recorded by Joy Division.
 Both tracks were remixed and re-edited for the 7" single with the 4:38 version of "Private Life", now available on the Spectrum/Universal Music for Girls Night Out compilation CD.

 The original 7" version of "She's Lost Control" is still yet to be released digitally.
 In the Netherlands the B-side was the French language "Pars" from the Warm Leatherette album.
-In Germany, "La Vie en rose" from Portfolio (1977) was re-issued as a follow-up single to "Private Life" whereas the UK and the Netherlands opted for "The Hunter Gets Captured by the Game", which had already been the lead single off Warm Leatherette for the American market.
+In Germany, "La Vie en rose" from Portfolio (1977) was re-issued as a follow-up single to "Private Life" whereas the UK and the Netherlands opted for "The Hunter Gets Captured by the Game", which had already been the lead single from Warm Leatherette for the American market.

 Following the release of the compilation Island Life in 1985, the song was remixed and re-issued as a single in the UK, then with "My Jamaican Guy" as the B-side, and charted again.